LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/IntentBuilder/NLUengines.md

 #### NLU engine API limitations:
 - Knowledge Base does not support 3rd party NLU right now
-- Conversation Builder does not support pulling existing models from IBM Watson and Google DialogFlow into Intent Builder, only model push is supported.
+- Conversation Builder does not support pulling existing models from IBM Watson and Google Dialogflow into Intent Builder, only model push is supported.